Capriza: It seems that every city is talking about being a Smart City. For the second largest city in the US, how are you becoming a Smart City?

 C: What advice would you give other CIOs trying to modernize their city?

 TR: We live in both exciting and challenging times.
-Exciting because of the opportunities that rapid changes in technology are providing us.
+Exciting because of the opportunities that rapid changes in mobile workforce management are providing us.
 Challenging because of the disruption caused by rapidly changing platforms and growing customer expectations.
 I believe we simply need to get back to the fundamental truth of IT service delivery.
 Technology is there to support and empower our users.
 Get to know your users, learn their behavior (e.g. operations), and use technologies to improve their daily lives.
 As our users are increasingly untethered from desktop computers, mobile technologies become a powerful tool to improve their lives and digitally engage them.
 This is the modern city.